-In addition to the items above, when the transfer was made to a trust, a copy of the trust document, showing that: The trust is for the sole benefit of the customer's child; The trust clearly sets out the conditions of the transfer and who can benefit from it; AND NOTE Unless it is a Special Treatment Trust, the trust includes a spending plan for the benefit of the child that is actuarially sound. · The person's relationship to the customer.
+In addition to the items above, when the transfer was made to a trust, a copy of the trust document, showing that: The trust is for the sole benefit of the customer's child; The trust clearly sets out the conditions of the transfer and who can benefit from it; AND NOTE Unless it is a Special Treatment Trust, the trust includes a spending plan for the benefit of the child that is actuarially sound. and provided care to the customer that allowed the customer to live at home rather than in a medical The person's relationship to the customer.
 Proof includes birth certificates, court documents and church records.
 The period of time the person lived with the customer, before the customer was institutionalized.
 The type and amount of care provided by the person that allowed the customer to live at home instead of in an institution.
 NOTE Proof must include the customer's medical condition and need for care during the period of time that the care was provided.
 A sibling who lived in the home and has equity interest in the home The sibling's relationship to the customer.
 Proof includes birth certificates, court documents and church records.
 The period of time the sibling lived with the customer, before the customer was institutionalized When and how the sibling acquired equity interest in the property.
 Proof of equity interest in the property includes any the following: Receipts Cancelled checks; and Other documents showing the siblings investment in the property.